wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/industry-solutions/retail-capability-mapping/includes/obtain-deploy-trial.md

 ## Task 4: Obtain and deploy Dynamics 365 Finance and Operations apps

-If you have also requested for D365 Finance and Operations trial license then, in this task, we will obtain a trial license for Dynamics 365 Finance and Operations apps and create a new Dynamics 365 Finance and Operations and a linked Power Platform environment.
+If you have also requested for a Dynamics 365 Finance and Operations trial license then, in this task, we will obtain a trial license for Dynamics 365 Finance and Operations apps and create a new Dynamics 365 Finance and Operations and a linked Power Platform environment.

 1. Copy and paste the URL from your email to add the Dynamics 365 Finance and Operations trial license in your tenant.